sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 transaction processes, Flex creates a [PaymentIntent](/background/payment-intents/) for the total price of the transaction.
 Once the PaymentIntent is confirmed, Stripe preauthorizes the sum from the customer's payment method.
-In other words, the sum does not leave the customer's account, but it is still reserved and not available to be used by the customer.
+In other words, the sum is not paid out from the customer's card, but it is still reserved and not available to be used by the customer.

 The preauthorization is valid for 7 days, after which the